fbn776/Assistant/README.md

 The web application is hosted [here](https://assistant-ebon.vercel.app/).
 Once opened, you can type commands.
 Currently [^date] there are only a few commands supported.
 Assistant is like a interpreter, it takes in string of text, via the text box and interprets the result and displays the result.

-The language assistant interprets is called
+The language assistant interprets is called `AssistScript` Read more about it [here](./docs/Language/lang.md).

 Eg:
 ```